chungus-crusader/mini-project/report.md

 - During the first few days of the project I (Zjeger) was faced with a family emergency which forced me to travel to Stockholm for a few days to deal with it.
 However I did not let that be a reason for my teammate to fail this project.
 He took care of part 1 of the project by himself and did a very good job.
 We divided part 2 and 3.
 I (Zjeger) felt I understood hashing the least so I wanted to take care of that so that I learn it.
 He took care of the BST.
 We communicated through social medias daily and we met on campus often to either catch up each other on progress, ask each other questions, give each other tips and also teach each other the things we did and learnt online.

-- For each individual team member:
- 	* Describe which parts (or subtasks) of the project they were responsible for.
-Consider writing the report as a separate task.
-	Try to identify main contributors and co-contributors.

- - Estimate hours spend each week (on average)
- - What lessons have you learned?
-What should you have done differently if you now were facing a similar project.

 ### Zjeger Zangana

 	-I was in charge of getting the hashing up and running.
 I did everything that was related to the hashset implementation.
 And because my partner had to be in charge of part 1 alone it was only fair I worked on the report as much as I could and left the the parts only he could fill.
-I spent on average 3 hours a day working on the mini project.
+	- I spent on average 3 hours a day working on the mini project.
 Mostly because I took my time, went through several lectures on hashing, hashcodes, the effectiveness of prime numbers, the importance of powers and some java lectures that was related to hashing.
-I learnt how to micro manage a program and run certain parts of my program as this program required me to move step by step and to make sure everything works I got more familiar with printing results on my way forward.
-One thing I would do differently if I was to be in another project would be to ask more often rather than trying to solve it myself.
+	- I learnt how to micro manage a program and run certain parts of my program as this program required me to move step by step and to make sure everything works.
+I got more familiar with printing results on my way forward.
+	- One thing I would do differently if I was to be in another project would be to ask more often rather than trying to solve it myself.

 ### Rodions Busurovs